parallel-group/cuke/README.md

 **Q: How is cuke different from ML compilers such as TVM/XLA?**

-A: Cuke is more focused on supporting application with irregular computation and memory access patterns.
+A: Cuke is more focused on supporting applications with irregular computation and memory access patterns.
 Its main differences with TVM/XLA include:
 1) It supports a more general syntax than basic tensor algebra and thus can express more general computations than neural networks.
-2) It allows users to define customized operators based on the basic syntax, enabling more aggressive code optimization based on application-specific information.
+2) It allows users to compose customized operators using the basic syntax, enabling more aggressive code optimization based on application-specific information.
 For example, our IPDPS'24 paper shows that cuke can perform aggressive loop fusions that TVM/XLA ignores.
 3) It supports inspector-executor compilation for indirect tensor indexing to reduce memory access overhead.